 “Jab baat bachon par aati hai to hirni bhi sherni ban jati hai”!

-And I came back home more strong, more motherly.
+And I came back home stronger, more motherly.
 Though today is not Daughter’s day, but every day is a Daughter’s day for me till I am alive.

-Here’s sharing the poem written for my beautiful daughters [highlight]Maitren[/highlight]i and [highlight]Anindhya[/highlight] in the ICU of hospital 10 years back.
+Here’s sharing the poem written for my beautiful daughters Maitreni and Anindhya, which I wrote in the ICU 10 years back.